Breast cancer: Signs and symptoms

-Most people with breast cancer have no symptoms at the time of diagnosis; their tumor is detected by a breast cancer screening test.
+Most people with breast cancer have no symptoms at the time of diagnosis; a breast cancer screening test detects their tumor.
 For those who do have symptoms, a new lump in the breast is most common.
-Most breast lumps are not cancer, though lumps that are painless, hard, and with irregular edges are more likely to be cancerous.
-Other symptoms include swelling or pain in the breast; dimpling, thickening, redness, or dryness of the breast skin; and pain, or inversion of the nipple.
+Most breast lumps are not cancerous, though lumps that are painless, hard, and with irregular edges are more likely to be cancerous.
+Other symptoms include skin thickening known as peau d'orange swelling or pain in the breast; dimpling, thickening, redness, or dryness of the breast skin; and pain, or inversion of the nipple.
 Some may experience unusual discharge from the breasts, or swelling of the lymph nodes under the arms or along the collar bone.

 Some less common forms of breast cancer cause distinctive symptoms.
-Up to 5% of people with breast cancer have inflammatory breast cancer, where cancer cells block the lymph vessels of one breast, causing the breast to substantially swell and redden over three to six months.
+Up to 5% of people with breast cancer have inflammatory breast cancer, where cancer cells block the lymph vessels of one breast, causing the breast to swell substantially and redden over three to six months.
 Up to 3% of people with breast cancer have Paget's disease of the breast, with eczema-like red, scaly irritation on the nipple and areola.

 Advanced tumors can spread (metastasize) beyond the breast, most commonly to the bones, liver, lungs, and brain.
 Bone metastases can cause swelling, progressive bone pain, and weakening of the bones that leads to fractures.
 Liver metastases can cause abdominal pain, nausea, vomiting, and skin problems – rash, itchy skin, or yellowing of the skin (jaundice).
 Those with lung metastases experience chest pain, shortness of breath, and regular coughing.
 Metastases in the brain can cause persistent headache, seizures, nausea, vomiting, and disruptions to the affected person's speech, vision, memory, and regular behavior.